Flight Cases built on rock ‘n’ roll

-Turn the clock back several decades to the time of the legendary touring bands of the 70s and 80s and you’ll find yourself awash with CP Cases’ Flight Cases.
-Many leading artists came to CP Cases knowing our Flight Cases could withstand the rigours of worldwide transportation – they were recognised as the hallmark of quality engineering and manufacturing, they had to be given what they had to go through, imagine the stories they could tell!
+Turn the clock back several decades to the time of the legendary touring bands of the 70s and 80s.
+There you’ll find yourself awash with CP Cases’ Flight Cases.
+Many leading artists came to CP Cases knowing our Flight Cases could withstand the rigours of worldwide transportation.
+They were recognised as the hallmark of quality engineering and manufacturing.
+Imagine the stories they could tell!

 Nowadays, even the most discerning customer considers a Flight Case.
-Their reputation precedes them, particularly following those halcyon days that demonstrated their strength and durability, besides which they are highly customisable; the latest examples include applications in broadcast for Sony Sonaps, medical for Stryker Corporation and sports for MotoGP.
+Their reputation precedes them.
+Particularly following those halcyon days that demonstrated their strength and durability.
+Besides, they are highly customisable; the latest examples include applications in broadcast for Sony Sonaps, medical for Stryker Corporation and sports for MotoGP.

-But reputation and quality can only be built over time and it’s not by chance that our Flight Cases are held in such regard.
-Many may look similar, black or coloured plywood panels, chunky corners, butterfly latches, lots of pop rivets etc. but it’s only when you look underneath the skin, do you come to realise that some are mere facsimiles of others.
+But reputation and quality can only be built over time.
+It’s not by chance that our Flight Cases are held in such regard.
+Many may look similar; black or coloured plywood panels, chunky corners, butterfly latches, lots of pop rivets etc. But it’s only when you look underneath the skin, do you come to realise that some are mere facsimiles of others.

 Vulcanised fibre (VF) – is a laminated plastic sheet composed of only cellulose.
 The 0.50mm thick material is a tough, resilient, hornlike material that is lighter than aluminium, tougher than leather and stiffer than most thermoplastics.
 VF provides an unobtrusive uniform matt black surface finish which is almost impossible to abrade or cut through and will not burr –and readily accepts decals, stencils and screen printing.